BIGJRA/BIGJRA.github.io/rejuv.md

 |Spite      |2 Yellow Shards    |
 |Trick      |3 Blue Shards      |

-If you beat the garden guardian at the bottom of town, he’ll let you into his garden.
+If you beat the garden guardian at the bottom of town, he'll let you into his garden.
 Check the middle normal grass tile, and right fence post on the bottom, for a *Moon Stone* and *Rare Candy* respectively.
 Pick up the *Rash Mint* too.

 The pumpkin to the left of the entrance to the town contains a *Honey.*
-The red flower to the south of Ren’s house contains a *Ghost Gem,* and to the left side of the house here one tile south of the red flower is a hidden *Dark Gem.* North of the Pokemon Center is a pumpkin, one tile above is a *Red Shard.* To the left is some tables - the bottom left has
+The red flower to the south of Ren's house contains a *Ghost Gem,* and to the left side of the house here one tile south of the red flower is a hidden *Dark Gem.* North of the Pokemon Center is a pumpkin, one tile above is a *Red Shard.* To the left is some tables - the bottom left has